A year ago, Biden kicked off his campaign with pizza and handshakes. Now, it’s all Zoom calls and appearances from his basement.

 But they acknowledge that the new normal hides Biden’s strength as a retail campaigner.

-“I think that hampers a guy like Joe Biden, who look, he’s best one-on-one,” said Harpootlian.
+“I think that hampers a guy like Joe Biden, who look, he’s best one-on-one,” Harpootlian said.
 “He’s best speaking to a crowd of 10,000.
 He’s best letting people feel that honesty and sincerity.
-It’s hard to do that on a zoom call.”
+It’s hard to do that on a Zoom call.”

 But, Harpootlian noted: The field is level.
 President Trump too must forgo his famous rallies.